 I saw her standing there

 The moment I saw her standing behind the fence, I knew enough.
 There was trouble on the horizon.
 Any other day, she would have been playing with her friends, but today she was just standing there.
 The world seemed to move around her – not evolve, that is a different concept – and she showed a sense of waiting.
-The other children – or, kiddos for those who still use that yuppie word which contains so much detachment – were ignoring her completely.
-Did you know that kids have an antenna for bad vibes?
+The other children – or, kiddos for those who still use that yuppie word containing so much detachment – were ignoring her completely.
+Did you know that most kids have an antenna for bad vibes?

 Even when she saw me – and it took quite a while before she did, being so deeply buried in her thoughts – her face did not light up.
-All she did was move towards the gate.
+All she did was slowly move towards the gate.

 “I don’t understand how my friends can be so mean.
 Why would people want to talk bad behind somebody’s back?
 It’s mean!”
 There was no anger; her face showed only confusion and sadness.
 Disappointed in her friends and not for the first time.
 And shitty as it was, there was not much that I could say to make the pain go away.
 Every word would sound like a lie.
 Words of an adult.
 A grown-up that does not understand the intricacies of the world a young girl has to face every single day.